 The Old Manse website explains this by describing Hawthorne as shy.
 But I believe they’re wrong.
 Why?
 Because Hawthorne wrote fiction.

-Note The Paris Review description of novelist Jonathan Franzen’s creative space: “Situated amid redwoods on the mountain rim above Santa Cruz and Monterey Bay, the office would have offered an ocean view, but a makeshift arrangement of towels, bedsheets, and pillows had been engineered to block out the combined dangers of light and distraction.”
+Note The Paris Review’s description of contemporary novelist Jonathan Franzen’s creative space: “Situated amid redwoods on the mountain rim above Santa Cruz and Monterey Bay, the office would have offered an ocean view, but a makeshift arrangement of towels, bedsheets, and pillows had been engineered to block out the combined dangers of light and distraction.”

 My own desk sits beside a window with drawn blinds.
 It faces a wall.
 Those who write fiction don’t have to have inspirational vistas.
 The imagination provides.